For the first time since 2006, active military personnel will be used to fight wildfires

 Now soldiers will join the ranks of firefighters as almost 100 raging wildfires continue burning in 10 Western states.

-About 200 active duty military personnel will help battle blazes in Western states, the National Interagency Fire Center said.
-It’s the first time soldiers have fought wildfires since 2006.
+About 200 active duty military personnel will help battle wildfires ravaging seven Western states, the National Interagency Fire Center said Monday in a news release.

-About 95 fires have destroyed hundreds of homes and scorched 1.1 million acres in Oregon, Washington, Idaho, Montana, California, Nevada and Colorado, the center said.
+About 95 fires have destroyed hundreds of homes, caused the evacuation of more than 1,000 people and burned 1.1 million acres in Oregon, Washington, Idaho, Montana, California, Nevada and Colorado, the NIFC said.

-The soldiers will handle “quiet parts of the fire,” center spokesman Ken Frederick said.
+The soldiers will handle “quiet parts of the fire,” NIFC spokesman Ken Frederick said

 “That’s important because it frees up our more experienced crews to handle more complex dangerous fire situations,” he said.
-Soldiers “could be mopping up, watching for and waiting to put out spot fires and digging fire lines.”
+“So they (soldiers) could be mopping up, watching for and waiting to put out spot fires and digging fire line.”

-The soldiers will come from the 17th Field Artillery Brigade, 7th Infantry Division at Joint Base Lewis-McChord in Washington – one of the worst-hit states.
+The soldiers will come from the 17th Field Artillery Brigade, 7th Infantry Division, at Joint Base Lewis-McChord in Washington, which has one of the worst wildfire problems.

 “The U.S. military has been a key partner in wildland firefighting for decades, and we greatly appreciate their willingness to provide us with soldiers to serve as firefighters,” said Aitor Bidaburu, chairman of the National Multi-Agency Coordinating Group.